Jacob W. Holt

 By 1845, Holt was in business with two Prince Edward brickmasons and plasterers, Edward T. Rice and Francis Woodson.
 Four years later, Jacob’s younger brother, Thomas, who had previously lived in Lunenburg County, Virginia, joined him in Warrenton.
 The 1850 Census lists Holt with forty-two slaves and seventeen free whites in his employ.
 At first, Holt’s buildings spoke the Greek Revival architectural language that was common to the region, but by the 1850s, he was producing buildings in what Catherine Bishir termed a more “eclectic Italianate style.”
 Bishir noted that Holt’s “bold, personalized style appealed to the region’s thriving planters and merchants.”
-By 1860, Holt had completed scores of residential and institutional buildings in Virginia and North Carolina, and a writer for the North Carolina Standard Weekly wrote that Holt was “one of the first architects in the state… …he has put up many fine residences and public buildings in the eastern part of the state.”
+By 1860, Holt had completed scores of residential and institutional buildings in Virginia and North Carolina, and a writer for the North Carolina Weekly Standard wrote that Holt was “one of the first architects in the state… …he has put up many fine residences and public buildings in the eastern part of the state.”
 In 1869, Holt moved to the Mecklenburg County, Virginia town that would later be renamed Chase City, and immediately began constructing a pair of houses for Pennsylvania developers John E. Boyd and George Endley.
 In 1870, the Mecklenburg Herald reported that Holt, “master carpenter and genius,” was “turning things upside down in Boydton.”
 It continued, “we are satisfied that he can and does do more work than one can hire the labor by the day, and have it executed….Yes, give us plenty of mechanics, and we will make Boydton and Mecklenburg County look like a new country.
 See what Mr. Holt and his brawny armed assistants have done for Christiansville [Chase City].”
 By the mid-1870s, Holt built some of his most elaborate buildings in Murfreesboro, North Carolina.
 He died on September 21, 1880, in Keysville, Virginia, leaving two sons, three grandsons, and a number of former employees in the building trade.